ruifontes/tesseractOCR/readme.md

 ## Shortcut

 The default commands are:
+Windows+Control+w - to scan and recognize a document through the scanner;
 Windows+Control+r - to recognize the selected document;
-Windows+Control+w - to scan and recognize a document through the scanner;
+Windows+Control+t - To get the text from an accessible PDF;
 Windows+Control+c - To cancel the scanning process.
 Please note: It must be issued before the dialog asking if you want to scan more pages appear!